AdobeDocs/commerce-events/src/pages/events/project-setup.md

 1. Copy the contents of the `<workspace-name>.json` file into the **Adobe I/O Workspace Configuration** field.

 1. Enter a unique identifier in the **Adobe Commerce Instance ID** field.
-This value can be any string, but it must be unique.
+This value can be any unique string.

-1. Click **Save Config** but do not leave the page.
+1. Click **Save Config**, but do not leave the page.

 ## Create an event provider and finish Commerce configuration

-You cannot create an event provider until after you have configured and saved the private key, workspace file, and instance ID values.
+You cannot create an event provider until you have configured and saved a private key, workspace file, and instance ID values.

-1. Create a `<Commerce-root-directory>/app/etc/event-types.json` file and add the following contents:
+1. Create a `<Commerce-root-directory>/app/etc/event-types.json` file and add the following:

    ```json
    {